h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Although H2O has made it easy for non-experts to experiment with machine learning, there is still a fair bit of knowledge and background in data science that is required to produce high-performing machine learning models.
 Deep Neural Networks in particular are notoriously difficult for a non-expert to tune properly.
 In order for machine learning software to truly be accessible to non-experts, we have designed an easy-to-use interface which automates the process of training a large selection of candidate models.
 H2O's AutoML can also be a helpful tool for the advanced user, by providing a simple wrapper function that performs a large number of modeling-related tasks that would typically require many lines of code, and by freeing up their time to focus on other aspects of the data science pipeline tasks such as data-preprocessing, feature engineering and model deployment.

 H2O's AutoML can be used for automating the machine learning workflow, which includes automatic training and tuning of many models within a user-specified time-limit.
-The user can also use a performance metric-based stopping criterion for the AutoML process rather than a specific time constraint.  `Stacked Ensembles <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html>`__ will be automatically trained on the collection individual models to produce a highly predictive ensemble model which, in most cases, will be the top performing model in the AutoML Leaderboard.
+The user can also use a performance metric-based stopping criterion for the AutoML process rather than a specific time constraint.  `Stacked Ensembles <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html>`__ will be automatically trained on the collection individual models to produce highly predictive ensemble models which, in most cases, will be the top performing model in the AutoML Leaderboard.

 AutoML Interface